 Sports governing bodies play a vital role in promoting their sport while helping athletes succeed at the highest levels of national and international competition.
 They define the way their sport operates through its affiliated teams and clubs.
 As international sports governance attorneys of sports law, we can help you develop your governing body’s rules, bylaws, and procedures according to recognized best practices and ensure they are interpreted and carried out in a way that is fair to all parties involved, using our comprehensive sports governance checklist.

-Elements of Effective Governance
+Elements of Effective Sports Governance Checklist

 - The governing body’s vision, mission, values, and strategic objectives are clearly defined.